Some Entanglement Survives Most Measurements

 This investigation begins by defining and discussing the basic properties of entanglement non-annihilating trace preserving (ENATP) maps.
 ENATP maps are trace preserving maps that cannot bring to zero the entanglement between the two subspaces of \textit{any} bipartite input state.
 For convenience, we generally label the two subspaces of the state as the system and environment.
 ENATP maps were previously investigated in \cite{Lami_2016EntanglementSavingChannels}.
 In contrast to \cite{Lami_2016EntanglementSavingChannels}, the ENATP maps considered here can be nonlinear due to the renormalization factor for recorded measurement outcomes \cite{Filipov_2021TraceDecreasingMaps}.
-Next, we consider the effects of non-projective measurements on the initial entanglement of bipartite two-qubit states.
+Next, we consider the effects of non-projective measurements on the initial entanglement of bipartite states.

 We identify a disentangling criteria and prove that breaking entanglement via non projective measurements is difficult to attain.
-It is shown that any finite sequence of rank two single qubit measurements with recorded outcomes form a two-qubit ENATP map.
-Thus, a finite sequence of weak measurements \cite{Oreshkov_2005WeakMeasAreUniversal, Brun_2002ASimpleModelOfQuantTraj} with recorded outcomes also form a two-qubit ENATP map.
+Our first result concerns $n$-dimensional input states.
+It is shown that any finite sequence of full rank measurements with recorded outcomes form an ENATP map.
+A similar result applies for $n$-qubit input states where the local measurements are full rank.
+Thus, a finite sequence of weak measurements \cite{Oreshkov_2005WeakMeasAreUniversal, Brun_2002ASimpleModelOfQuantTraj} with recorded outcomes also form an ENATP map.
 Weak measurements are general since they can generate any abitrary measurement \cite{Oreshkov_2005WeakMeasAreUniversal}.
-Consequently, breaking two-qubit entanglement via measurements with recorded outcomes requires a perfect projective operation.
+Consequently, breaking entanglement between an $n$-qubit system and its environment via single qubit measurements with recorded outcomes requires a perfect projective operation.

 Our analysis is extended to annihilating initial correlations.
-We define correlations non-annihilating trace preserving (CNATP) maps as trace preserving maps that cannot bring to zero the correlations between the two subspaces of \textit{any} bipartite input state.
-Note that correlations in a separable system and environment state can also cause difficulties with the evolution of the system \cite{Rodriguez-Rosario_2008_CPMapsAndClassicalCorr}.
+We define correlation non-annihilating trace preserving (CNATP) maps as trace preserving maps that cannot bring to zero the correlations between the two subspaces of \textit{any} bipartite input state.
+Note that correlations in a separable system and environment state can also cause difficulties in describing the evolution of the system \cite{Rodriguez-Rosario_2008_CPMapsAndClassicalCorr}.